To help us provide you with free impartial advice, we may earn a commission if you buy through links on our site. Learn more

 The Kensington Pro Fit Ergo mouse strikes an interesting balance – it’s sort of halfway between a vertical handshake design and a more traditional mouse shape.
 It works, though: we found it very comfortable, thanks to a longer-than-usual body and a sizable recess on the left-hand side that supports your thumb.
 There’s also a button on the top that cycles through three DPI settings – 800, 1,200 and 1,600dpi – covering high-speed navigation and high-accuracy work.

-Besides its distinctive design, the Pro Fit Ergo stands out for its quietness: there’s plenty of travel and spring in the buttons, but the click is barely audible.
+Besides its distinctive design, the Pro Fit Ergo stands out for its quietness; although there’s plenty of travel and spring in the buttons, the click is barely audible.
 The whole thing is powered by a single AA battery which should last for up to a year, and it connects via either Bluetooth or the bundled 2.4GHz USB dongle.
 It’s a fine, affordable ergonomic mouse – and Kensington even makes a left-handed version.

 Key specs – Sensor: Optical; Max sensitivity: 1,600dpi; Connectivity: 2.4GHz USB/Bluetooth; Buttons: 5 buttons, 1 scroll wheel; Battery: 1x AA; Dimensions: 73 x 133 x 60mm; Weight: 94g